Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

 where the norm in $\xi$ is computed in terms of the metric induced by $g_{\QFB}$ on ${}^{\phi}NS_i$.
 By the invertibility of $\eth_{v,i}$ and its formal self-adjointness, which follows from \eqref{su.3b} and the formal self-adjointness of $\eth_{\QFB}$, we thus see that $N_{i}(\eth_{\QFB})^2$, and hence $N_i(\eth_{\QFB})$, is a family of invertible suspended $\QFB$ operators.
 In other words, $\eth_{\QFB}$ is a fully elliptic $\QFB$ operator. \end{proof} \begin{example} Suppose that $M$ is spin, as well as all the fibers of each fiber bundle $\phi_i: H_i\to S_i$.
 Suppose that for each fiber of each fiber bundle $\phi_i:H_i\to S_i$, the $\QFB$ metric induced by $g_{\QFB}$ has non-negative scalar curvature which is positive somewhere.
 If $\eth_{\QFB}$ denotes the corresponding Dirac operator, then in this case, $\eth_{v,i}$ essentially corresponds to the family of Dirac operators in the fibers of $\phi_i: H_i\to S_i$.
 Hence, proceeding by induction on the depth of the fibers of $\phi_i:H_i\to S_i$ and using Lichnerowicz formula as well as Theorem~\ref{su.3d}, we can show that $\eth_{v,i}$ is a family of fully elliptic invertible $\QFB$ operators.
 Hence, Theorem~\ref{su.3d} can be applied to $\eth_{\QFB}$ as well. \end{example}

 For many interesting examples, notably the Hodge-deRham operator, the hypothesis of Theorem~\ref{su.3d} is not satisfied.
 To be able to construct a good parametrix in these cases, we will rely on a weaker invertibility assumption on the vertical family $\eth_{v,i}$.
-Let $L^2_{\QFB}(H_i/S_i;E)$ be the Hilbert bundle corresponding to the fiberwise $L^2$ spaces on $\phi_i:H_i\to S_i$ specified by the fiberwise $\QFB$ metrics $\kappa_i$ and the bundle metric of $E$. \begin{assumption} For $H_i$ maximal or submaximal, the vertical family $\eth_{v,i}$ is such that its fiberwise $L^2$ kernels in $L^2_{\QFB}(H_i/S_i;E)$ form a (finite rank) vector bundle $\ker \eth_{v,i}$ over $S_i$.
-When $H_i$ is submaximal, we will also assume that
+Let $L^2_{\QFB}(H_i/S_i;E)$ be the Hilbert bundle corresponding to the fiberwise $L^2$ spaces on $\phi_i:H_i\to S_i$ specified by the fiberwise $\QFB$ metrics $\kappa_i$ and the bundle metric of $E$. \begin{assumption} For $H_i$ a boundary hypersurface, the vertical family $\eth_{v,i}$ is such that its fiberwise $L^2$ kernels in $L^2_{\QFB}(H_i/S_i;E)$ form a (finite rank) vector bundle $\ker \eth_{v,i}$ over $S_i$.
+When $H_i$ is not maximal, we will also assume that